Neutrinet/accounting/README.md

-v public accounting page by year v add new movement v do something with the nav header on the public page
-- do a print CSS for pdf reporting v add a "label" field for movements, and a new "custom" movement_type. the "label" will be displayed when the "custom" type is chosen
+v public accounting page by year v add new movement v do something with the nav header on the public page v do a print CSS for pdf reporting v add a "label" field for movements, and a new "custom" movement_type. the "label" will be displayed when the "custom" type is chosen
 - upload CSV
   - upload form